qbap/a7-ios7-downgrader/README.md

 all you gotta do at that step is press the keys on your keyboard it tells you to

-cydia will be installed and work as normal, just tweaks do not work yet
+cydia will be installed and work as normal

+**for tweaks to work, make sure you NEVER EVER hit restart springboard ANYWHERE. instead, go into the settings app and hit general and erase all content and settings. this does NOT delete any of ur data and will instead restart the springboard. if you don't do it this way, you will be stuck on a spinning circle after hitting restart springboard.**

 # technical breakdown